Black ice: Case study in Minnesota

 The I-35W Mississippi River bridge in Minneapolis, Minnesota, was well known for its black ice before it collapsed in 2007 into the Mississippi River.
 It had caused several pileups during its 40-year life.
+The bridge's proximity to the spray of Saint Anthony Falls contributed significantly to the icing problem and the site was noted for frequent spinouts and collisions.
 On December 19, 1985, the temperature reached -34 °C. Cars crossing the bridge experienced black ice and there was a massive pile up of crashed vehicles on the bridge on the northbound side.
-In February and in December 1996, the bridge was identified as the single most treacherous cold-weather spot in the local freeway system, because of the almost frictionless thin layer of black ice that regularly formed when temperatures dropped below freezing.
-The bridge's proximity to Saint Anthony Falls contributed significantly to the icing problem and the site was noted for frequent spinouts and collisions.
+In 1996, the bridge was identified as the single most treacherous cold-weather spot in the local freeway system, because of the almost frictionless thin layer of black ice that regularly formed when temperatures dropped below freezing.

 By January 1999, Mn/DOT began testing magnesium chloride solutions and a mixture of magnesium chloride and a corn-processing byproduct to see whether either would reduce the black ice that appeared on the bridge during the winter months.
 In October 1999, the state embedded temperature-activated nozzles in the bridge deck to spray the bridge with potassium acetate solution to keep the area free of winter black ice.
 The system came into operation in 2000.